SAP-samples/teched2023-DA271/exercises/ex3/README.md

 Both cases are technically supported, but a warning will be issued.
 Both cases should rather have a dimension in the middle whose key is used in the text association.
 We'll see more of this below.

-### Add language-specific names to Product dimension
+### Add Language-Specific Names to Product Dimension

 -   Open entity ProductTexts and do these changes
     -   Change semantic usage to Text